geopython/eodm/CONTRIBUTING.md

 ### About

 - What is the software application or feature?

+The application is a library and a CLI application

 - Who’s it intended for?

+The package is intended for EO scientists and data engineers

 - What problem does the software solve?

+It serves as a library of common features for extracting, transforming and loading EO data as well as a CLI application

 - How is it going to work?

+There are two ways to use the software.

+- CLI Application - the purpose is to collect common functions for EO data ETL and allow cli orchestrators like kubernetes, argo workflows to be used for these operations
+- Library - collection common python functions for use in python like orchestrators such as prefect, flyte, hamilton etc. or to be used directly in backend systems

 ### User interface